tkhc/virere/README.md

 # virere

-## A fictional all you can eat food truct
+## A fictional all you can eat food truck

 This site was built with:
 - React